-Exalted, having a point-buy system, allows you to build your characters any way you want, so it subverts this slightly.
+Exalted, having a point-buy system, allows you to build your characters any way you want, so you can invoke this trope as often as you wish.
 However, each Caste/Aspect has certain abilities they're inherently better at.

 DPS: Dawn Solars and Dusk Abyssals tend to do well as Scrapper or Ranger DPS (have all combat abilities favored).
 Night Solars and Day Abyssals are usually stereotyped as either Ranger DPS or Ninja DPS, favoring many movement and evasion abilities.
 Many view Full Moon Lunars as most useful as Scrapper DPS or Tanks, as they favor physical attributes.
 Changing Moon Lunars and Endings Sidereals can be Ninja DPS if they decide to go with the ninja/assassin aspect of their Caste.